ooikk/Arduino-Documentation/02_MISC/02_Bluetooth/Bluetooth.md

 ## 5. Application Examples

 **Example 1: ESP32-S3 BLE Server (Send Data to Smartphone)**
 This example sets up the ESP32-S3 as a server that advertises a custom service.
-You can read the characteristic value using a smartphone app like nRF Connect or LightBlue.
+You can read the characteristic value using a smartphone app like nRF Connect, Arduino Bluetooth Controller or LightBlue.
 ```
 #include <BLEDevice.h>
 #include <BLEUtils.h>